Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) in the case of a special meeting—the meeting lapses; or

-   2. in any other case—the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule [63].
+   b) in any other case—the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule [63].

 ### 66. Decision Making